 Output voltage tracking can be programmed externally using the TRACK pins.
 The output can be tracked up and down with another regulator.
 The master regulator's output is divided down with an external resistor divider that is the same as the slave regulator's feedback divider to implement coincident tracking.
-The LTM4620 uses an accurate 60.4k resistor internally for the top feedback resistor for each channel.
-Figure 6 shows an example of coincident tracking.
+The LTM4650-1 uses an accurate 60.4k resistor internally for the top feedback resistor for each channel.
+Figure 8 shows an example of coincident tracking.
+Equations:

-$$SLAVE = \left(1 + \frac{60.4k}{R{TA}}\right) \bullet V{TRACK}$$

-V{TRACK} is the track ramp applied to the slave's track pin.
-V{TRACK} has a control range of 0V to 0.6V, or the internal reference voltage.
-When the master's output is divided down with the same resistor values used to set the slave's output, then the slave will coincident track with the master until it reaches its final value.
+$$SLAVE = \left(1 + \frac{60.4k}{R{TA}}\right) \bullet V{TRACK}$$ output, then the slave will coincident track with the master until it reaches its final value.
 The master will continue to its final value from the slave's regulation point.
 Voltage tracking is disabled when V{TRACK} is more than 0.6V.
-R{TA} in Figure 6 will be equal to the R{FB} for coincident tracking.
-Figure 7 shows the coincident tracking waveforms.
+R{TA} in Figure 8 will be equal to the R{FB} for coincident tracking.
+Figure 9 shows the coincident tracking waveforms.